Open 8am-5pm Monday to Friday

 Soil testing is the process of analyzing a soil sample to determine:

-• pH level: acidity or alkalinity
+• pH level: acidity or alkalinity.

-• Macronutrients: Nitrogen (N), Phosphorus (P), Potassium (K).
+• Macronutrients: Phosphorus (P) and Potassium (K).

 • Micronutrients: calcium (Ca), magnesium (Mg), sulfur (S), and others.

-• Organic matter content
+• Organic matter content.

 • Soil texture or composition: clay, loam, sand.